graalvm/vscode-extensions/graalvm/index.md

 ### Tracing Agent

-GraalVM Tools for Java extension also provides experimental support for the [Java Tracing agent](../../../reference-manual/native-image/Agent.md) to automate the process of tracking and registering dynamic feature calls, making it even easier to build native images in VS Code.
+GraalVM Tools for Java extension also provides experimental support for the [Java Tracing agent](../../../reference-manual/native-image/Agent.md) to automate the process of tracking and registering dynamic feature calls, making it even easier to build native executables from VS Code projects.

 ### Configuration with Tracing Agent